mong/qmongjs/readme.md

 ## Installation

-You can install the latest version of qmongr from [github](https://github.com/mong/qmongjs).
+You can install the latest version of qmongjs from [github](https://github.com/mong/qmongjs).

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Installs all the modules listed as dependencies in package.json.

 ### `npm start`